adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 won't normally be the case, but you can see that the majority of the code for dealing with the remote server is done for us.

+!!! tip "Use Lambda Expressions"
-> You can use a shorthand (called a lambda expression) for methods with only one line.
+    You can use a shorthand (called a lambda expression) for methods with only one line.
     For instance, the delete method could just as easily have been written as `public async Task DeleteItemAsync(T item) => await table.DeleteAsync(item);`.
     You may see this sort of short hand in samples.

 We also need to create the model that we will use for the data.
 This should look very similar to the model on the server - including having the same name